 Below is a list of exhibitions held at the Newberry from 1995 to present.
-Please contact the Public Programs office at firstname.lastname@example.org for information about Newberry exhibitions before 1995.
+Please contact Anne Cullen, Program Assistant for Exhibitions, at firstname.lastname@example.org, for information about Newberry exhibitions before 1995.

 To commemorate the 150th anniversary of the US Civil War and in conjunction with the Terra Foundation for American Art, the Newberry Library have mounted “Home Front: Daily Life in the Civil War North,” an exhibition of more than 100 items that focuses on the enormous, and costly, effect the war had on civilians.